GRACENOBLE/DSA-in-Go/README.md

-# Hi, 😅 I am surprised you are reading this, but this is my practice area for DSA using Go,
+# Hi, 😅 I am surprised you are here

+This is my practice area for DSA using Go,

-## I intend to tackle some leet-code here as well,
+I intend to
+- tackle some leet-code
+- learn more Go
+- make my brain bigger

-## Going one step at a time, a little more each day
+## One step at a time, a little more each day